firebase/firebase-js-sdk/docs-devsite/app.firebaseserverapp.md

 ## FirebaseServerApp.name

-There is no get for FirebaseServerApp, name is not relevant—however it's always a blank string to conform to the FirebaseApp interface
+There is no get for FirebaseServerApp, so the name is not relevant.
+However, it's declared here so that FirebaseServerApp conforms to the FirebaseApp interface declaration.
+Internally this string will always be empty for FirebaseServerApp instances.

 <b>Signature:</b>